-Symi island was always on my bucket list, as many of my friends have recommended it quite strongly.
-But due to the fact that it was quite remote and difficult to reach it, I postoponed year after year.
+Updated on 18/11/2023.
+Symi Island was always on my bucket list, as many of my friends have recommended it quite strongly.
+But because it was quite remote and difficult to reach, I postponed it year after year.
 Till last summer!

-- For booking ferry tickets, I always use Ferryhopper!
+- For booking ferry tickets, I always use Ferryscanner!
 They have done a fantastic job and it is very user-friendly.
-Also, if you are thinking of island hoping this is the best platform that I have seen.
+Also, if you are thinking of island hopping this is the best platform that I have seen.

-- Symi has many restaurants and fish tavernas and cafes.
+- Symi has many restaurants, fish tavernas and cafes.

 - Best Luxurious Hotels: Asymi Residences